openvenues/libpostal/README.md

 for a wide variety of countries and languages, not just US/English.
-The model is trained on over 1 billion addresses and address-like strings, using the templates in the [OpenCage address formatting repo](https://github.com/OpenCageData/address-formatting) to construct formatted, tagged traning examples for every inhabited country in the world.
+The model is trained on over 1 billion addresses and address-like strings, using the templates in the [OpenCage address formatting repo](https://github.com/OpenCageData/address-formatting) to construct formatted, tagged training examples for every inhabited country in the world.
 Many types of [normalizations](https://github.com/openvenues/libpostal/blob/master/scripts/geodata/addresses/components.py) are performed to make the training data resemble real messy geocoder input as closely as possible.

 - **Language classification**: multinomial logistic regression